bonigarcia/webdrivermanager/README.md

 ## About

-WebDriverManager (Copyright &copy; 2015-2020) is a project created and maintained by [Boni Garcia] and licensed under the terms of the [Apache 2.0 License].
-Comments, questions and suggestions are always very [welcome][WebDriverManager issues]!
+WebDriverManager (Copyright &copy; 2015-2021) is a project created and maintained by [Boni Garcia] and licensed under the terms of the [Apache 2.0 License].

 [Apache HTTP Client]: https://hc.apache.org/httpcomponents-client-ga/
 [Apache HTTP Client logging practices]: https://hc.apache.org/httpcomponents-client-ga/logging.html